Live from the Southern Command in sunny South Florida.

 And the Oprah is not used to that kind of criticism.

-The Oprah is one of these media people that gets constant adulation, adoration, and love, built up living on a pedestal, goddess-like.
+The Oprah is one of these media people that gets constant adulation, adoration, and love built up living on a pedestal, goddess-like.

-And she just people who don't get the kind of criticism from their own audience, and perhaps other political quarters, that the Oprah got on this.
+And she just, people who don't get the kind of criticism from their own audience and perhaps other political quarters that the Oprah got on this, if they're not used to it, they don't know how to deal with it.

-That that the Oprah just doesn't, uh, this is this is not where she's the numbers aren't there, and now she's getting creamed and complained at, bitched at by her own audience.
+And now she's getting creamed and complained at, bitched at by her own audience.

-It's not this is not the world that she's been living in.
+This is not the world that she's been living in.

-And so, yeah, but that's another that's another aspect.
+And so, so, yeah, that's another aspect.

 Now she needs conservatives to build her audience.